This guide will help to set up Partner postbacks and teach you how to troubleshoot common issues.

 An example of this would be:

 If you would like to find out how to Postback more data in this link, please [Click here].

 After you add the postback (by clicking "Add" button on the top left of the page) you will be able to view it here (Affiliates > Postbacks)

 If you would like to edit the postback, please click to the right of the postback you want to edit.
 This will bring you back to the original postback creation page.

 **Pro Tip: If you are using ¤cy= in the partner postback, place it as the first parameter/macro in the postback to prevent symbols from breaking the postback.

 Now that you have placed your Partner postback, we recommend testing the tracking process from start to finish to ensure it is working properly with your Partner.
 Once testing is complete, you are all set to launch your first campaign!

 For instructions on testing your Partner's postback - [Click Here]

 NEED HELP?
 OUR CUSTOMER SUCCESS TEAM IS HERE FOR YOU!

-If you have any issues or questions, we've assembled a superstar team of industry veterans that are available around the clock to make sure that your issues and questions get personally resolved.
-You can reach out to them at any time in-platform via Chat or by emailing firstname.lastname@example.org.
+We've assembled a superstar team of industry veterans that are available around the clock to make sure that your issues are resolved and questions are answered.
+You can reach out any time in-platform via Chat or by emailing email@example.com.